 - be informed by your healthcare provider of continuing healthcare requirements after your discharge;

 - express a complaint or grievance regarding the safety, quality of care or any violation of your rights, as stated in Florida Law, through the grievance procedure at this Baptist Health facility, to the appropriate state licensing agency or The Joint Commission.

 Contact the hospital’s Guest Relations Department and/or nursing supervisor through the hospital operator by dialing “0.”
 Write or call the Agency for Healthcare Administration, Consumer Assistance Unit, 2727 Mahan Drive, Tallahassee, FL 32308.
 Phone: 888-419-3456.

-Baptist Health is committed to addressing your concerns about patient care and safety, and requests that you contact the hospital's Patient and Guest Services Deprartment and /or the nursing supervisor through the hospital operator by dialing "0."
+Baptist Health is committed to addressing your concerns about patient care and safety, and requests that you contact the hospital's Office of Patient Experience and /or the nursing supervisor through the hospital operator by dialing "0."

-The Joint Commission, the accrediting agency for Baptist Health hospitals and outpatient centers, can be contacted by filing an online complaint at JointCommission.org or by writing The Joint Commission, Office of Quality Monitoring, One Renaissance Blvd., Oakbrook Terrace, IL 60181; by faxing at (630) 792-5636; email at Complaint@JointCommission.org; or by calling (800) 994-6610 any time.
+The Joint Commission, the accrediting agency for Baptist Health hospitals and outpatient centers, can be contacted by filing an online complaint at JointCommission.org or by writing The Joint Commission, Office of Quality and Patient Safety, The Joint Commission, One Renaissance Boulevard, Oakbrook Terrace, IL 60181.
+At www.jointcommission.org, using the "Report a Patient Safety Event" link in the "Action Center" on the home page of the website.

 As a patient, you are responsible for:

 - providing accurate and complete information about present physical complaints, past illnesses, hospitalizations, medications and other matters relating to your health;